My Guide To Eating British Food In Vancouver, BC (without going bankrupt)

 Branston pickle is actually available if you look hard enough, in certain branches of Real Canadian Superstore, but only sometimes.
 It’s quite different to the Braston we get in England but I actually really like it.
 It looks like this:

-Finding one-off events, craft shows, food markets and pop-ups was definitely the best way to enjoy the kind of small scale home-baked goods and delicacies that we’re used to here in England and Europe in general so I recomend going to those type of places and seeing what you can pick up.
+Finding one-off events, craft shows, food markets and pop-ups was definitely the best way to enjoy the kind of small scale home-baked goods and delicacies that we’re used to here in England and Europe in general so I recommend going to those type of places and seeing what you can pick up.

 My final tip is to follow my friend Andrea who helped me get my shortbread fix while living in Canada – she started Short and Sweet Cookie and makes unbelievably delicious Scottish style shortbread in North Vancouver, selling locally at events and food markets.
+You can find her on Instagram.

 I know I haven’t covered all of the places in Vancouver to eat like an English person, far from it – and one of my fave British pubs The Fat Badger closed down, so please add anywhere you have found, especially new places, in the comments below so I can try out your favourites next time I’m in BC.